-- If you are unable to reduce the number of electronic devices you want to take away with you, try opting for just 1 space-saving charger device that can be used for several things – iPod, iPhone, smartphone, MP3, camera, laptop, iPad, etc. Argos sell a handy one for under £50 with international socket adaptors and they certainly save on limited space!
+- If you are unable to reduce the number of electronic devices you want to take away with you, try opting for just 1 space-saving charger device that can be used for several things – iPod, iPhone, smartphone, MP3, camera, laptop, iPad, etc. One with an international socket adaptor will also save on limited space!

 Kids – the little poeple who attract an enormous amount of ‘essential’ stuff!

 - Firstly limit children to fitting their toys, books, games, etc into their own piece of hand-luggage (or section of a case).
 The Trunki is great as it doubles up as a case AND a pull-along for tired feet and they are so cute!